 Students seeking information about diversity in student affairs at Georgetown can contact the Center for Multicultural Equity and Access at (202) 687-4054 or Hoya Circles, a student-led group serving the multicultural graduate student community.

 Non-U.S. students have equal access to admission and MSFS scholarships: there are no quotas for specific countries and all nationalities are considered for scholarship.
-In the “How to Apply” section you will find guidance on standardized testing for non-native speakers of English, and the “Finance” section has links to information specifically for international students.
+In the “How to Apply” section you will find guidance on standardized testing for non-native speakers of English, and the “Financial Aid” section has links to information specifically for international students.

 Georgetown University provides a full range of facilities and services for students with disabilities.
 If a student with disabilities wishes to discuss possible admission to the program and issues connected with the fulfillment of degree requirements he/she should contact the Academic Resource Center by calling (202) 687-8354 or by emailing email@example.com.